The Fallacy and Futility Of Self-Esteem

 The Culture’s View

+The Bible does not teach self-esteem, which should be the most significant red flag of all.
+However, the silence of the Bible on this post-modern doctrine does not deter the Christian self-esteem advocate from trumpeting this dangerous doctrine within the church.
 God went to great lengths to free us from spending so much time thinking about ourselves.
-He even simplified the hundreds of laws in the Old Testament by stating them in four words: love God, love neighbor.
+He even simplified the hundreds of laws in the Old Testament by restating them in four words: love God, love neighbor.
 (See Matthew 22:36-40.)
-From God’s perspective, human success and personal wholeness happen when you master those four words.
+From God’s perspective, human success and personal wholeness happen when we master those four words, which have a distinct upward and outward focus.

 A Better Way